Liar, Lord or Lunatic: Why I Believe in Jesus Christ

 Sermon 4 of 10 from the Why I Believe series

 October 1995 – Several years ago someone wrote a book called The Many Faces of Jesus.
-It happened to be the book Elvis Presley was reading when he died in Memphis, Tennessee.
 That title stands as a fitting symbol of the confusion surrounding Jesus in our time.
 Last month several thousand people filled Moody Memorial Church in Chicago to hear two noted scholars in a debate entitled “Will the Real Jesus Please Stand Up?”
 On one side was William Lane Craig; on the other John Dominic Crossan.
 Dr. Craig defended the literal truth of the New Testament, especially the truth of the resurrection accounts.
 Dr. Crossan defended the view that we can’t take the stories about Jesus as literally true, including the story of his resurrection.
 It’s a symbol or a myth, not a literal historic reality.

 It’s been 2000 years and men still debate about Jesus Christ.

 But it’s nothing new.
 When Jesus asked his disciples, “Who do people say I am?”, they replied with four different answers (See Matthew 16:13-16).
 Even when he walked on this earth, people were confused as to his true identity.
 Some thought he was a prophet, others a great political leader, still others thought he was John the Baptist come back to life.

 One question with many answers.
 One man with many faces.

 Who is Jesus Christ?
 And why do we believe in him?
 As we begin our search for the answers, let’s start by surveying some of the modern versions of Jesus.